 Mit der Drohne von oben: Kamala Beach Phuket

-Register Drone in Thailand 2025
+Register Drone in Thailand 2026

 3-Step Registration

 1. Drone Insurance – Required for CAAT.
 Must have liability coverage of at least 1 million THB.
 Foreign insurance is accepted only if it meets CAAT’s strict requirements.
 Thai insurance speeds up approval.
+I recommend the drone insurance we use for our drone registration service.

 2. CAAT Registration – Only possible after arrival in Thailand.
 Requires a Thai SIM card, an online test with 40 questions, serial number of the drone, and insurance documents.
 Once approved, you receive a pilot license and drone ID.
 UAS-Portal